 The procedure was divided into 3 stages – one home stage and two lab sessions.
 Prior to the first lab session, participants completed an on-line survey in which they provided initial consent and completed a battery of questionnaires, as well as assessment necessary for idiographic STP stimuli selection.
 In the first lab session, participants provided consent for the experimental lab sessions, and then completed the STP stimuli recording stage.
 In the second lab session, participants first completed the Schema Activation via the STP – participants passively listened to their own simulated thought stimuli and rated their negative and positive subjective state affect (SES) first after hearing the neutral stimuli and again after hearing the negative stimuli.
 Participants then completed the Dichotic 1-Back Task practice and test task trials.
 After completing the experiment, participants were compensated.

-(Schoemann, Boulton, & Short, 2017)
+Power analysis

+Monte Carlo simulated power analysis (Schoemann, Boulton, & Short, 2017), based on the correlation matrix from Study 1, determined that 75 participants were needed to replicate serial mediation findings with 80% power.

+Data scoring and analytic plan

+Identical to Study 1, we tested study aims and predictions by examining specific paths within serial mediation models.

+RESULTS